dev-broox/Broox_Blobs/README.md

 ### Input

 By default the library starts listening to incoming osc messages.
-When it receives a messages with a supported address, it only listens to this address and discards messages with other addresses.
+When it receives a message with a supported address, it only listens to this address and discards messages with other addresses.

 If you what to customize this behaviour: